ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: ui}

-"Authorized" hosts are hosts that were granted access to a particular volume.
+"Authorized" hosts are hosts that are granted access to a particular volume.
 Without host authorization, you can't access or use the storage from your system.
 Authorizing a host to access your volume generates the username, password, and iSCSI qualified name (IQN), which are needed to mount the multipath I/O (MPIO) iSCSI connection.

 You can authorize and connect hosts that are located in the same data center as your storage.
 You can have multiple accounts, but you can't authorize a host from one account to access your storage on another account.
 {: important}